-The American Revolution came about fundamentally because, by 1763, the English-speaking communities on the far side of the Atlantic Ocean had matured to the extent that their interests and goals were distinct from those of the ruling classes in the mother country.
+The American Revolution occurred fundamentally because, by 1763, the English-speaking communities on the far side of the Atlantic Ocean had matured to the extent that their interests and goals were distinct from those of the ruling classes in the mother country.
 British statesmen failed to understand or adjust to the situation.
 Ironically enough, the British victory in the Seven Years’ War set the stage for the revolt.
 It freed the colonists from the need for British protection against a French threat on their frontiers and gave free play to the forces working for separation.

-In 1763 the British government, reasonably from its point of view, moved to tighten the empire’s control system and force the colonists to contribute to imperial defense.
-As part of an effort to make the costs of the empire be borne by all British subjects, his majesty’s government sought to create an “American Establishment,” a force of 10,000 regular British soldiers in North America.
+In 1763, the British government, reasonably from its point of view, moved to tighten the empire’s control system and force the colonists to contribute to imperial defense.
+As part of an effort to make the costs of the empire be borne by all British subjects, his Majesty’s government sought to create an “American Establishment,” a force of 10,000 regular British soldiers in North America.
 Taxes would pay for the cost of this military force the British Parliament levied on Americans.
 This imperial defense plan touched off the long controversy about Parliament’s right to tax that started with the Stamp and Sugar Acts and led to a final provocative deed in December 1773 at the “Boston Tea Party.”
 This party destroyed a cargo of East India Company tea by a patriot mob in a protest against “taxation without representation.”

-In response to the Boston Tea Party, the King and his ministers blindly pushed through Parliament a series of measures collectively known in America as the Intolerable Acts: closing the port of Boston, suspending civilian government in Massachusetts, and massing troops in Boston under the military rule of Major General Sir Thomas Gage.
+In response to the Boston Tea Party, the King, and his ministers blindly pushed through Parliament a series of measures collectively known in America as the Intolerable Acts: closing the port of Boston, suspending civilian government in Massachusetts, and massing troops in Boston under the military rule of Major General Sir Thomas Gage.
 Outraged by the heavy-handed response to one colony, the other American political leaders called for establishing a continental congress, an American parliament, to coordinate a political drive to defend what the colonists deemed their rights and interests as Englishmen.

 In 1763, the colonial leaders held that only their popular assemblies, not the British parliament, had the right to levy taxes on Americans.
 This had raised the specter of an arbitrary British government collecting taxes in America to support red-coated regulars who might be used not to protect the frontiers but to suppress American liberties.
 Placing Massachusetts under military rule gave that specter some substance and led directly to an armed revolt.

 The First Continental Congress meeting in Philadelphia, Pennsylvania, on September 5, 1774, addressed respectful petitions to Parliament and the King.
 However, it also adopted non-importation and non-exportation agreements to coerce the British government into repealing the offending measures.
-Committees were formed in almost every county, town, and city throughout the colonies to enforce these agreements.
+Committees were formed throughout the colonies in almost every county, town, and city to enforce these agreements.
 In each colony, these committees soon became effective local authorities.
 They formed the base of a pyramid of revolutionary organizations with revolutionary assemblies, congresses, conventions, and safety committees at the top.

 This loosely knit combination of de facto governments superseded the constituted authorities and established firm control over the country.
 This was before the British were in any position to oppose them.
 The de facto governments took over control of the militia and other colonial military resources such as armories and powder stores.
 They also identified which local militia officers could be trusted and which were known to be loyal to Britain.
 Where possible, the various colonies reorganized the standing militia and formed rapid response units, including the famous Minutemen, intended to turn out fully armed “in a minute’s notice.”
 In colonies where a British governor’s official control over the militia could not be challenged, volunteer companies began training under the guidance of veterans of the French and Indian War.
 As winter turned into spring in 1775, patriot leaders were busily shaping the military forces that, if the necessity arose, might oppose the British Army in the field.